Tofumann/cpp_partA/README.md

 Tips:  Hand-simulate your algorithm on a small graph.

-Grading:

-Submit the program for peer grading.

-Nota Bene:  Keep in mind that there is a wide array of backgrounds in students taking this course.
-From this perspective the student who is the intended target has a C background and some computer science.
-At this point in the class it is not expected that the student know the detailed uses of STL and iterator classes.
-When peer grading be generous, and read the 200 word explanation.
-It is certainly okay for an experienced C++ programmer to use the most advanced elements of the libraries and the language if properly explained in her code.
-Conversely, it is also okay for the beginner to use a much simpler approach.
-Problem 3 will continue with graph algorithms and will allow participants to program in a more advanced and richer style.

 Reference Abstractions:  Implementing Dijkstra’s algorithm requires thinking about at least three basic abstractions: Graph (G = (V, E), PriorityQueue, and ShortestPath algorithm.
 Additionally, deciding on a scheme for naming vertices (V) is an important first step in implementation design.
 By convention, vertices are generally mapped onto the set of Integers in the range from 0 : |V| -1.
 This provides an effective Key into sequential containers (like ARRAY) to access vertex records in constant time - Θ(1).
 Also, in models where vertex names are not represented with integers, the use of a symbol table could be used to provide a 1-to-1 mapping to associate V arbitrary names with V integers in the proper range.